astronomer/docs/software_versioned_docs/version-0.34/upgrade-to-airflow-2.md

     FROM quay.io/astronomer/astro-runtime:5.4.0
     ```

 3. Modify all backport providers and replace them with fully supported [provider packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
 For example, if you were using the [Mongo backport provider](https://pypi.org/project/apache-airflow-backport-providers-mongo/), replace `apache-airflow-backport-providers-mongo` with `apache-airflow-providers-mongo` in your `requirements.txt` file.
-For more information, see [Airflow documentation on provider packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
+For more information, see [Apache Airflow® documentation on provider packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
 4. Restart your local environment and open the Airflow UI to confirm that your upgrade was successful.
 5. [Deploy your project](deploy-cli.md) to Astronomer.